 5. Le Claire

-Le Claire is a river town in Eastern Iowa, across the Mississippi River from Illinois.
+Le Claire is a river town in eastern Iowa, across the Mississippi River from Illinois.
 This small community of under 4,000 residents is anything but sleepy.
 With scenic spots to appreciate the landscape, and enough local eateries for every meal of the week, Le Claire is a bit of a secret getaway in Iowa.

 Another point of interest in Le Claire is the Buffalo Bill Museum.
 This fascinating museum tells the story of the surrounding Mississippi River region.
-Exhibits include information about its most famous frontiersmen, William Frederick, better known as Buffalo Bill.
+Exhibits include information about its most famous frontiersman, William Frederick, better known as Buffalo Bill.
 William Frederick was born in Le Claire in 1846.

 6. Amana Colonies

-The Amana Colonies comprise seven scenic villages in Eastern Iowa, 30 minutes from Iowa City.
+The Amana Colonies comprise seven scenic villages in eastern Iowa, 30 minutes from Iowa City.
 Founded in 1855 by German immigrants fleeing religious persecution, the villages are one of America's longest-lived communal societies.
-The communal-style living thrived in Amana until the Great Depression, when societal needs shifted towards privatization.
+The communal-style living thrived in Amana until the Great Depression when societal needs shifted towards privatization.

 The Amana Colonies still thrive today and attract hundreds of thousands of visitors each year.
 An excellent place to start any visit is the Amana Heritage Museum to learn more about the history seen throughout the streets.
 Guided tours led by locals are also available and provide in-depth narration about the heritage all around.